More and more

 Installing programs on a Windows 2000/XP client computer is another matter.
 Because there are many different restrictions in the operation system, because of the Local Groups on the hard disk.

-programs, because the operating system grants this group rights to save files
+install programs, because the operating system grants this group rights

 Any of these solutions makes the security hole work!